ChloeL-E/msp2/README.md

          ![404 error page](documentation/404page.png)

--   ### Features For The Future
+-   ### Features For Future Implementation
-    * In the future, a scoreboard would be added to the game so that players can easily remember their score and try to beat their own score or that of their friends/family.
+    * In a future release, a scoreboard would be added to the game so that players can easily remember their score and try to beat their own score or that of their friends/family.
     * Different levels of play e.g. beginner, intermediate and advanced levels would help to make the game more adaptable depending on the user or age of user.

 - - -